-Many faculty instructors employ NINJAs as course assistants in class.
+Many faculty instructors employ CAs for class.
 These students have demonstrated strength in understanding course materials and are a vital resource for students with questions.
-NINJAs often hold office hours in the residence halls during times that are accessible to classmates.
+CAs often hold office hours in the residence halls during times that are accessible to classmates.
 They can provide assistance in large and small group settings as well as on an individual basis.